Top 10

 Gain a scientific understanding of a broad range of mental health concerns

-Our BSc (Hons) Counselling Psychology degree provides you with the necessary psychology and counselling theories, knowledge, and skills to start your journey to become a counselling psychologist.
+Our BSc (Hons) Counselling Psychology degree provides you with the necessary psychology and counselling theories, knowledge and skills to start your journey to become a counselling psychologist.

 Learn to support those with mental health concerns

 Using psychological theory and research combined with counselling skills, you will learn to design and deliver interventions to help clients with a range of difficult life issues and/or mental health conditions.
+You will explore a range of approaches to improving a sense of wellbeing, alleviating feelings of distress and resolving crisis for people with physical, emotional and mental health issues.

 Accreditation